learngcpwithmahesh/Dress4Win/README.md

 2. SSH into the app-server.
 Switch as root user using sudo -s and change the database IP address in database/config.js file
 3. Now, the Node JS app to run in daemon mode using forever start index.js
+4. Use the external IP of app-server to access the Dress4Win App